Showing posts with label Adam Cooper-Terán. Show all posts

 It was the first mural covered on this blog — Looonnnggg on Limberlost, posted July 12, 2006.

 The repainting got a lot of attention in the press from Tucsonans, and especially the neighborhood around this 200-yard-long mural.
-A number of the articles who first painted it 20 years ago came back: Pasqualina Azzarello, Adam Cooper-Terán, Matt Cotten, Paloma Jacqueline, yu yu shiratori, Serena Tang, and Gavin Troy.
+A number of the artists who first painted it 20 years ago came back: Pasqualina Azzarello, Adam Cooper-Terán, Matt Cotten, Paloma Jacqueline, yu yu shiratori, Serena Tang, and Gavin Troy.
 Pasqualina was the lead artist; she flew in from Massachusetts.
 The Arizona Daily Star section #ThisIsTucson tells some of the story in their December 21 article This Tucson mural was restored by its original artists 20 years after its creation.
 Pasqualina tells the story of the mural and more in a 34-minute-long podcast on KXCI community radio on December 22: Pasqualina Azzarello – Painter, Public Artist, Educator, and Community Advocate.

 Painting wrapped up on Thursday, December 23.
 Donations from Tucsonans, and especially from the neighborhood around the mural, paid for high-quality paint that should last even longer than the amazing 20-year life of the previous paint.
 (West-facing murals tend to fade quickly in Tucson's strong summer sun.)
 The first plan was to recognize major donors with personalized stars on the mural; now donors will be thanked on placards that will be attached to the mural in the coming weeks.